-Adults living in Western Kentucky have slightly lower household incomes than adults in the state as a whole.
-Although the percentage of adults living below 100% of the federal poverty guidelines (FPG)8 is similar for Western Kentucky and the state, fewer
+Adults living in Greater Lexington have similar household incomes than adults in the state as a whole and observed the same trends as the state between 2008 and 2009, with increases in the percent of people living below 100% of the federal poverty guidelines (FPG) and decreases in the percentage of people

-6 For the purposes of the Poll, "severe mental illnesses" were described as "serious chronic illnesses that affect the brain.
+&lt;sup>6 For the purposes of the Poll, "severe mental illnesses" were described as "serious chronic illnesses that affect the brain.
 People with these illnesses may hear voices, have hallucinations or serious delusions, experience profound depression or paralyzing anxiety, or have uncontrollable mood swings.
 These disorders can profoundly disrupt a person's thinking, ability to relate to others, and ability to cope with the demands of life.
 When the illness is active, a person may lose touch with reality or may not be able to process information normally."

-7 The costs of treatment and incarceration vary dramatically depending on what is included in the calculation.
+&lt;sup>7 The costs of treatment and incarceration vary dramatically depending on what is included in the calculation.
 They almost never cost the same amount, but the question was worded in this fashion so that respondents' perceptions of cost would not affect their answers.

-$^{^8}$ 100% of the federal poverty guidelines (FPG) for 2008 was a household income of \$21,200 for a family of 4.
+&lt;sup>8 100% of the federal poverty guidelines (FPG) for 2008 was a household income of \$21,200 for a family of 4.

-adults in Western Kentucky live above 200% FPG than adults in the state (see Figure 16).
+living at 100-200% FPG or above 200% FPG (see Figure 16).

-Figure 16: Kentuckians living at different levels of the federal poverty guidelines (FPG)
+Figure 16: Kentuckians living at different levels of the federal poverty guidelines